NBK-code/IMDB_Movie_Rating_Prediction/README.md

 27. aspect_ratio :- Aspect ratio the movie was made in
 28. movie_facebook_likes:- Total no of facebook likes for the movie

-The dataset 5043 records for these 28 attributes.
+The dataset has 5043 records for these 28 attributes.
 ## EDA and Data Processing
 ## Model Selection
 ## Conclusion